TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_data_types.md

 ~~~

 #### Common String Methods
 There are many useful string methods that are built into Ruby.
 You need to capitalize a word?
 No problem!
 Reverse a string?
-Easy-peasy.
+Easy peasy.
 Extract the binary subatomic algorithm from any regex grep?
 We don't know, but since this is Ruby, let's go with *YES*.

 Just remember, strings have loads of methods provided to you for free, and you can find them all in the [Ruby docs](ruby-doc.org/core-2.6.0/String.html).
 If you're working with strings and need to do something, check the Ruby docs first and see if there's a method that does it for you.

-Below is a quick recap of the more common string methods you might find yourself using.
-Feel free to follow along with these in irb or [repl.it](https://repl.it/languages/ruby) (an online REPL environment) to get a feel for them.
+Below is a quick recap of the more common string methods you might find yourself using:

 **#capitalize**
 ~~~ruby